parthdasawant/Segmentation-of-Sclera/README.md

-As mentioned in description of repo this is our very kind attempt to implement the project idea into working project.
+This is our very kind attempt to implement the project idea into working project.
+In this project we have implemented segmentation for the Sclera using dataset image by building model using UNet.
+For this supervised learning technique is been used.

 WE ARE OPEN TO ANY KIND OF SUGGESTIONS
 Please look at Important Links for required things to projects